 - Veterinary Medicine

 Graduate study: The Graduate School offers 65 master's degrees, 45 doctoral degrees and 22 graduate certificates in multiple disciplines across campus.

-Extension: Kansas State University Research and Extension conducts practical research and delivers those results to all 105 Kansas counties to improve the lives of Kansans.
+Extension: K-State Research and Extension conducts practical research and delivers those results to all 105 Kansas counties to improve the lives of Kansans.

 Students: Nearly 24,000 from all 50 states and more than 100 countries.

 Undergraduate Degrees: More than 250 undergraduate majors and options are available.

 Organizations: More than 475 student organizations and nearly 30 club sports.

 Sports: A total of 16 men's and women's teams compete in the Big 12 Conference.

 Financial aid: More than $230 million in scholarships, grants, loans and work study is distributed each year through the Office of Student Financial Assistance.

 Locations: The main campus is located in Manhattan, Kan.
 The Little Apple is a classic college town with more than 52,000 residents.
 The university also has a campus in Olathe and the Polytechnic campus in Salina, and our Global campus for online/distance education.